sourav-biggboss/stone-paper-sensor-game/README.md

 # stone-paper-sensor-game
-this is Sone Paper Sensor Game on web
+This is Sone Paper Sensor Game on web

+## technology

+(js) TS,HTML

+- Runes on chrome